 The United States isn’t known for its simple and straightforward health care system, but becoming a U.S. citizen provides you with the opportunity to apply for government health insurance subsidies and enroll in a health plan that will help you cover medical costs.

-The Affordable Care Act was a 2010 law that reformed the way health insurance works in the United States.
+The Affordable Care Act is a 2010 law that reformed the way health insurance works in the United States.
 It doesn’t really affect you if you get your coverage through an employer or through a government program like Medicare or Medicaid, but if you buy coverage on your own, there are some things you should know about the law.

 Limited Chance to Sign Up